 Although it’s typically referred to as a mushroom, Chaga (Inonotus obliquus) is actually a sclerotia—a hardened mass of fungal mycelium.
 As a parasitic fungus, Chaga primarily grows on birch trees in cold climates, like those in Canada, Siberia, Scandinavia, and some parts of the United States.

 Chaga doesn’t pop up from the forest floor like many more common mushrooms.
 Rather, Chaga appears as a charred, charcoal-like mass with a woody, orange interior.
 In nature, it’ll look like a black lump growing on the trunk of a birch tree.
-You can learn more about its benefits here.

 Who discovered Chaga?